Best Places to Go in Ireland: Where Sheep Outnumber Selfie Sticks (Usually)

 Game of Thrones transformed Northern Ireland’s tourist map, with the Dark Hedges (free, but arrive before 8 AM to avoid being photobombed by tour groups) and Ballintoy Harbour drawing fantasy fans.
 Meanwhile, the Giant’s Causeway ($15 National Trust entry) presents 40,000 hexagonal basalt columns that look like nature’s version of a geometric obsession.
 Insider tip: parking at nearby businesses and walking in can save the entry fee, though the interpretive center explains why the scientific formation story is far less interesting than the giant-fighting legend.

-Throughout Northern Ireland, you’ll find some of the most dramatically beautiful and significantly less crowded landscapes among all the best places to go in Ireland.
+Throughout Northern Ireland, you’ll find some of the most dramatically beautiful and significantly less crowded landscapes among all the best places to go in Ireland, making them essential stops on any focused 7 day Ireland itinerary that prioritizes natural beauty.
 The Antrim Coast Road delivers views that require frequent stops for photography and occasional stomach settling for those prone to motion sickness.

 Parting Irish Wisdom: What They Don’t Tell You in the Brochures